Many individuals come across Ayurveda in a search for better health and I am no exception.

 Over the years what emerged for me was Ayurveda and Yoga - two incredible self-healing sciences.
-I started to find answers not only about my health but answers about aspects of life I realised I had yearned for many years to understand.
+I started to discover a medical science that extended far beyond my questions about my physical health.

-Ayurveda presented complete answers that totally aligned with my intuitive understandings of the world.
-Learning Ayurveda became like reconnecting with something I already knew - something in my distant memory.
+Ayurvedic science relies on nature, aligning with many intuitive understandings of our natural environment - so it feels familiar.
+Learning Ayurveda became like reconnecting with something I already knew - something from my distant past.

 In my twenties I graduated from Uni.
 Then trained and worked for ten years as a plumbing and heating engineer.
 I was one of just a handful of female plumbers working in the UK at that time.